ilifu/ilifu_user_docs/docs/data/data_management.md

 ## Checking File Integrity

 When copying data, it may be important to check the integrity of your data before removing it from its original location.
-For individual files, this can achieved using a program such as `md5sum` or `sha256sum`, which will output a checksum.
+For individual files, this can be achieved using a program such as `md5sum` or `sha256sum`, which will output a checksum.
 The checksum will be identical for each file if it has been transferred intact.
-Using one of the same paths as previously, below is an example of checking the integrity of all files within the directory **from** which (source) and **to** which (destination) you've copied your data.
+Using the paths from a previous example, below is an example of checking the integrity of all files within the directory **from** which (source) and **to** which (destination) you've copied your data.

 ```bash
 cd /scratch3/projects/my-project/final-run